regimelab/notebooks/README.md

 # regimelab-notebooks

 Exploratory data analysis notebooks for the substack.
 A place to grapple with some concepts in applied math and statistics, dynamical systems, mathematical finance, and machine learning.
 Detecting regime shifts: concept drift, dataset shift, distributional shift, higher moments and so on, is a worthy enterprise for the purpose of monitoring stability in production data pipelines.
 Additionally, regime shifts are a feature of many natural and physical phenomena worth modeling in themselves.
-Some of the most interesting questions and applications are with non-stationary data and path-dependent (non-ergodic) outcomes.
+Some of the most interesting questions and applications seem to involve non-stationary data and path-dependent (non-ergodic) sets of outcomes.

 What are regimes?<br/>
 https://regimelab.substack.com/p/what-are-regimes